 - Alf Ba’a Civilization and Coexistance Organization on a project to establish a women’s network in Aden, Lahaj, Abyan and Al Dalaa governorates of 20 women-led or women’s rights local CBOs affected by COVID-19 that are contributing to peacebuilding.

 Yemen, the poorest country in the Arab States region, is facing an intractable war and humanitarian crisis.
-According to UN OCHA, over 76% of Yemenis are in need of humanitarian assistance.
+According to UN OCHA, more than 23.4 million people (almost three-quarters of the population) need humanitarian assistance and protection in 2022 — an increase of 13% from what was already a frightening figure in 2021.
 The situation of women and girls in Yemen is extremely challenging, with conflict adding layers of vulnerability and exacerbating existing gender inequalities.
-In 2017, Yemen was ranked at the bottom of the Gender Gap Index 2017 (144th out of 144 countries).
+In 2021, Yemen ranked second-to-last in the Global Gender Gap Index, only better than Afghanistan.

-In Yemen, WPHF aims to ensure the financing and coordination of local civil society organizations, empowering women as leaders and key humanitarian actors on the road to sustainable peace.
+In Yemen, WPHF aims to ensure the financing and coordination of local civil society organizations working on the front lines of conflict and crises — empowering women and girls to become leaders and key humanitarian actors on the road to sustainable peace.